RascalSoftware/RAT/docs/source/devDocumentation.rst

 .. note::
       All the common function tests compare the **stable output** against the **on-demand output** of a function.
 This is done to make sure that the current function is behaving as expected.
-On the contrary, all the standard_TF tests compare the MATLAB output against the MEX output.
+On the contrary, all the nonPolarisedTF tests compare the MATLAB output against the MEX output.
 This is done to make sure and catch any unseen errors during compiling the MEX file by MATLAB Coder.

 **Stable output** = This is the output of a certain function obtained when the function is working as expected.